-I saw an old movie the other night and in it a bride was walking down the aisle with a bunch of 3 or 4 large lilies.
-Looked like those day lilies you often see reproduced, tied with a bow and worn sideways cradled in the bride's arm.
-What a charming simple idea, I thought.
-You could do the same with any sort of white lilies and they are in season during June/July, too.
+I saw an old movie the other night and in it a bride was walking down the aisle with a bouquet of 3 or 4 large lilies.
+They looked like those day lilies you often see reproduced, tied with a bow, and held sideways cradled in the bride's arm.

 Don't you mean calla lilies?
 They can be grown in the yard, so you can cut your own.
 Asian lilies, aka day lilies, can be grown at home, too.